milanmladjen/logatec-experiment-milan/applications/Readme.md

 # Description

 All applications and experiments are located in the folders.

 ## Local test

-To test them locally, run:
-> make <app_name>.olimex -j9 \
-> python3 serial_monitor.py -o results.txt -p ttyUSB0 -r
+Demo application uses bluepy python library.
+To install it locally on the LGTC machine, run:
+> sudo apt-get install libglib2.0-dev python3-pip && sudo pip3 install bluepy

+### Optional debug

+In case that BT advertisement doesn't work in file */lib/systemd/system/bluetooth.service* add *--experimental* flag to line 9 (or there around).
+It should look like this:
+> ExecStart=/usr/lib/bluetooth/bluetoothd --experimental

 ## Testbed